evefim/Udacity/Project_1/README.md

 - EfficientDet D4 1024x1024 - the batch size was reduced to 2, loss during training was wery noisy.
 - SSD Resnet 152 1024x1024 - the training process was unstable.
 Possibly, another optimizer/augmentations should be used.

+Another approach with per class metrics calculations was also tested, but it required pathcing Tensorflow code, which is unfortunately can not be done in the Udacity workspace.

 ### Test animations
 #### Segment 1